 Operating Environment.
 The Republic of Serbia displays certain characteristics of an emerging market.
 On 12 March 2020, the World Health Organisation declared the outbreak of COVID-19 a global pandemic.
 In response to the pandemic, the Serbian authorities implemented numerous measures attempting to contain the spreading and impact of COVID-19, such as travel bans and restrictions, quarantines, shelter-in-place orders and limitations on business activity, including closures.
-The above measures were gradualy relaxed during 2020 and 2021.
-These measures have, among other things, severely restricted economic activity in Serbia and have negatively impacted, and could continue to negatively impact businesses, market participants, clients of the Bank, as well as the Serbian and global economy for an unknown period of time.
+The above measures were gradually relaxed during 2020 and 2021.